grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (Shakes chews coca leaves --- he got into them building sub on the coffee farm in the mountains.)

 "Yes, the engines first, if you please."
-Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
+Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his suit jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small vessel."

 "Took the thing out of a fuckin' tractor that had been broken down and rustin' in a coffee field for years.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
 Direct-drive to the prop, so it's a genuine ship engine, not just a glorified generator to power an electric motor."